jzhao0802/palab/read_and transform_data.md

 # Read and transform data

 ## Purpose
 This function will read in the original data from CSV input and transform it such that it is ready for further analysis.
-It will rename columns and populate missing data.
+It will rename columns and standardise missing data.

 ## Name
 `read_and_transform`